 - other economic and non-economic losses

-In this article, our Nevada personal injury attorneys answer frequently-asked questions about UNLV accidents in Nevada, including potential claims for premises liability and negligent hiring, sovereign immunity, and statutes of limitations in Nevada.
+In this article, our Nevada personal injury attorneys answer frequently asked questions about UNLV accidents in Nevada, including potential claims for premises liability and negligent hiring, sovereign immunity, and statutes of limitations in Nevada.
 Click on a topic to jump to that section:

 - 1. What can I do if I was injured at UNLV?

-- 3. Is UNLV immune from liability in personal injury cases?
+- 3. Is UNLV immune from liability?

-- 4. What money can I get if I sue for my UNLV injury?
+- 4. What money can I get?

 Learn more in our related article on school lawsuits in Nevada.